Make the most of tomato season by preserving your harvest and canning your tomatoes!

 July and August are tomato time here in Western North Carolina!
 The farm markets are crowing about the lovely boxes of heirloom tomatoes available for purchase, and the volunteer tomato vines left behind in our empty chicken coop are giving me handfuls of sweet cherry tomatoes every day.

 As awesome as a fresh tomato can be, there’s only so many BLTs a person can stand (or so I’m told).
 If you want to preserve that fresh flavor for winter months, you can always can your tomato harvest.

 Be prepared to be warm!
 Canning produce involves a lot of heat in the form of boiling water, so enjoy your steam baths along with the lovely jars of red jewels you end up with.

 Here is my step by step guide on how to can tomatoes using the water bath method.

 I’ll quickly cover two different methods, both the Cold Pack and Hot Pack.
 They’ll all start off and end up the same, so let’s get started…

 Get Tomatoes: You can use your own bountiful harvest, or that of your neighbor with too many plants, or grab a box of fresh ‘maters from your local farm market!
-In general, seven large tomatoes will fill one quart jar.
-Heavy, low-moisture tomatoes like Roma hold up the best, but as you can see from the images I’ve shared, Heirloom tomatoes preserve beautifully as well.
+In general, seven large tomatoes will fill a one-quart jar.
+Heavy, low-moisture tomatoes like Roma hold up the best, but as you can see from the images I’ve shared, Heirloom tomatoes preserve beautifully as well, if a bit watery.

 Get Your Jars and Tools Together: To can tomatoes without a pressure cooker, you will need the following equipment (the links are affiliate links – it doesn’t cost you extra to use them, but I get a small bit of compensation.)